GHTaarn/UnicodeREPL.jl/README.md

 The main feature is "unicode repl" mode, which can be entered by typing the `^` character at the start of a line.
-When the `Tab` key is pressed in "unicode repl" mode, any pattern matching `\u(XXXX)` will be converted to the Unicode character corresponding to `XXXX`, where `XXXX` is a string of any length containing the hexadecimal
+When the `Tab` key is pressed in "unicode repl" mode, patterns matching `\u(XXXX)` will be converted to the Unicode character corresponding to `XXXX`, where `XXXX` is a string of any length containing the hexadecimal